 The conclusion, was that coroner Dan Horan and Sergeant Silva only recovered the shell casings from the turnout floor (totaling 9), inadvertently leaving the tenth casing on the front passenger floorboard of the Rambler.
 This ultimately became separated from the other nine casings and was never sent for ballistics analysis.
 Therefore, we cannot know with any certainty that this shell casing can be linked to the other nine.
 It may have been fired from a second weapon or a second shooter.
 The Department of Justice report also stated that 'All bullets submitted were Western copper coated .22 long rifle bullets, although some were damaged, it was possible to determine ALL but Item had 6 right hand groove class characteristics.'
 Bearing in mind item was the bullet recovered from David Faraday's head, it therefore cannot be inextricably linked to the other bullets tested.
 When we consider the position of David Faraday when he was shot in the left side of his head (possibly by a right-handed shooter), it is not inconceivable that the shell casing ejected to the right and rear, into the open passenger side of the Rambler and onto the floorboard.
 We have an unmatched bullet and a missing shell casing that may be linked, both of which could be attributed to a second shooter.
 A murderer who may have secured the main threat that night, David Faraday.

-Betty Lou Jensen was shot five times in the back-this is not under dispute.
-The post mortem revealed that there were three exit wounds, while two bullets remained within her body.
+Betty Lou Jensen was shot five times in the back, which is not under dispute.
+The post mortem revealed that there were three exit wounds, while two bullets remained inside her body.
 The three exit wounds were described:

 The first is over the left interior chest laterally and left margin of the breast, in the 4th intercostal space and 5 and 1/2 inches from the sternum.